craigbilner/an-fp-journey/README.md

 to introduce a single concept so the journeyperson can see what we get from the final product rather than saying "x is far better than y".

-Intended features:
+# The Game

--[ ] Create river
+- [ ] Creates a river
--[ ] Add towers/weapons selection panel which can be dragged and dropped -[ ] Add random ships which sail along river after game has been started -[ ] Weapons fire at ships which are destroyed when their respective health meters have reduced to zero
+- [ ] Provides a towers/weapons selection panel where items can be dragged and dropped onto the landscape
+- [ ] Random ships sail along the river after the game has been started
+- [ ] Weapons fire at ships which are destroyed when their respective health meters have reduced to zero
--[ ] If all ships are destroyed user wins, if ship reaches end of river, user loses
+- [ ] If all ships are destroyed user wins, if ship reaches end of river, user loses

 # Step 1 - Vanilla OO no build

 Just get it done - throw some classes together, get it rendering stuff, listen to events and run updates in a game loop.
+Code is largely written in a contrived way to demonstrate pain points and refactoring opportunities.

 # Step 2 - Add a build step